-What is the problem we are trying to solve?
-Closing the Gaps in Park and Recreation Planning to Meet the Needs - and Serve the Values - of a Changing Community
+Closing the Gaps in Park and Recreation Planning to Meet the Needs-and Serve the Values-of a Changing Community

-The Parks Department has built a well-deserved reputation for environmental stewardship, and it has made progress in providing a wider range of recreational opportunities, such as cricket, to meet the needs of a more culturally diverse population.
+Montgomery Parks has built a well-deserved reputation for environmental stewardship, and it has made progress in providing a wider range of recreational opportunities, such as cricket, to meet the needs of a more culturally diverse population.
 It has room, however, for improvement:

-- Our highest density areas are far from most parkland, which is difficult to reach without access to a car. - Conservation-oriented parks can include carefully designed trails and other low impact recreation areas; however, many of these parks lack appropriate access for hikers and bikers, limiting their availability to the greater public.

-- Parks conceived as buffers often act as separators rather than gathering places for people. - Park facility standards and acquisition strategies conceived during a period of greenfield expansion are incompatible with infill development and adaptive reuse of sites.
+- Our highest-density areas are far from most parkland, which is difficult to reach without access to a car. - Conservation-oriented parks can include carefully designed trails and other low-impact recreation areas; however, many of these parks lack appropriate access for hikers and bikers, limiting their availability to the greater public. - Parks conceived as buffers often act as separators rather than as gathering places for people. - Park facility standards and acquisition strategies conceived during a period of greenfield expansion are incompatible with infill development and adaptive reuse of sites.

 Meanwhile, the role of land conservation and stewardship in addressing the county's environmental sustainability goals is as important as ever.
-Urban redevelopment and infill will reduce the environmental impact of future growth by reducing greenhouse gas emissions and help reverse the damage from earlier development by incorporating modern state-of-the-practice stormwater management features.
+Urban redevelopment and infill will reduce the environmental impact of future growth by reducing greenhouse gas emissions and help reverse the damage from earlier development by incorporating modern stateof-the-practice stormwater management features.
 Nonetheless, the environmental performance of green infrastructure on public land must keep getting better to improve water quality, limit property damage and erosion from flooding, and add tree and forest cover.

-In addition to maintaining its leadership role in environmental management, the Parks Department must continue to take on new roles:
+In addition to maintaining its leadership role in environmental management, Montgomery Parks must continue to take on new roles:

-- Improve service to residents of downtowns, town centers, and other intensively developed areas - Focus on social engagement and community building as a central role of parks and recreation - Encourage vigorous physical activity for people of all ages, abilities, and cultures
+- Improve service to residents of downtowns, town centers, and other intensively developed areas. - Focus on social engagement and community building as a central role of parks and recreation. - Encourage vigorous physical activity for people of all ages, abilities, and cultures.